Gwyneth Johnstone

-Gwyneth Johnstone (18 June 1915 – 8 December 2010) was an English painter who worked on oil and created landscapes containing individuals in modern landscapes starting from the 1950s.
+Gwyneth Johnstone (18 June 1915 – 8 December 2010) was an English painter who worked in oil and created landscapes containing individuals in modern landscapes starting from the 1950s.
 Born as the illegitimate daughter to the musician Nora Brownsford and the artist Augustus John, she enrolled at the Slade School of Fine Art and later the Académie de la Grande Chaumière.
 Johnstone's work was exhibited in art galleries across the United Kingdom and abroad from the 1960s to the late 2000s.

 Biography

 Gwyneth Johnstone was born on 18 June 1915 in the Norfolk village of Coltishall; she always concealed her actual birth date.
 Johnstone was the illegitimate daughter of the musician Nora Brownsford and the artist Augustus John.
 Her mother gave her daughter the allusive surname of Johnstone from a tutor at Alderney and raised her with a distance relationship with her father in Norwich and London.
 Johnstone was resented by her half-sisters and was ridiculed by society for being an illegitimate child.
 She was educated at the Saint Felix School in Southwold, where she saw the paintings of Christopher Wood and other modernists of the era, which were purchased by Lucy Mary Silcox, the school's headteacher.

 From March 1933 to June 1938, Johnstone enrolled at the Slade School of Fine Art in London, where she struggled early on.
 There, established life long friendships with fellow artists Mary Fedden and Virginia Parsons.
 Her final year at the art school saw her study stage and decorative painting.
 Afterwards Johnstone was taught academicised cubism by the painter André Lhote at the Académie de la Grande Chaumière, and for a brief period in the early 1950s, she took life classes with the surrealist artist Cecil Collins at the Central School of Arts and Crafts.

 Johnstone's work appeared in several groups, including Young Contemporaries, The London Group and the Women's International Art Club, the latter of which she became a vice-president of.
 Her first solo show was at the Woodstock Gallery in 1960, which she followed with a series of exhibitions at the Portal Gallery, and she went on to showcase her work abroad.
 According to Tanya Herrod of The Guardian, "her art must have appeared wildly out of step with contemporary practice", but her work had a revival with multiple solo exhibitions from the 1980s on, including the New Grafton Art Gallery in 1983, Sally Hunter & Patrick Seale Fine Art two years later, the Michael Parkin Fine Art in 1993 and the School House Gallery at Wighton near Wells-next-the-Sea in 2007.
 Johnstone died in Colitishall on 8 December 2010.